valle-xyz/merkle-tree-tutorial/README.md

 ## Usage examples of Merkle trees

-On a blockchain application you would hand those proofs to your users (or let your frontend do it).
-The users than have to verify that they own the email address (by clicking on a magic link sent to the email address), and then verify their email address is part of the merkle root.
+On a blockchain application, you would hand those proofs to your users (or let your frontend do it).
+The users then have to verify that they own the email address (by clicking on a magic link sent to the email address), and then verify their email address is part of the Merkle root.

-Merkle trees are commonly used to implement whitelist to control access to a NFT mint or token presale.
+Merkle trees are commonly used to implement a whitelist to control access to an NFT mint or token presale.

 For this, you would follow these steps:

 1. Gather all wallet addresses that you want to whitelist.
 2. Create a Merkle tree on a backend.
-Either store the Merkle tree in memory, or store all proofs in a database.
+Either store the Merkle tree in memory or store all proofs in a database.
 You want to be able to access the proofs in a later phase.
-3. Store the merkle root on the blockchain (i.e. in the mint contract or presale contract).
+3. Store the Merkle root on the blockchain (i.e. in the mint contract or presale contract).
 4. Create a frontend, where users can log in with their wallet.
 5. Request the proof from the backend via the frontend.
 The frontend then assembles a transaction including the proof for the user to sign.
 6. The user signs this transaction with her wallet and sends it to the blockchain.